What is Critical Mass Progress?

 Critical Mass Progress catalogues a spectrum of inter-linked socio-economic and political issues and action-oriented news.
 In the interest of maintaining sanity, a sense of humor will also be featured.

-Seeta Persaud posts a variety of action-oriented news pieces daily, including the daily “Blip in Time Round-up.”
+Seeta Persaud posts a variety of news pieces.
 Occasionally, when time permits and the muse strikes, Seeta also writes and publishes hybrid fact sheets, editorials, and action items (e.g., The Theft of Wealth from People of Color; Man-made Famine; 10 Yrs Later, Decline & Round-up; HWE and Remedial Action; Welfare Reform Turns 15; On Gratitude, Politics, Staying Sane and Human Consciousness; etc.).

-If you are interested in writing for CMP or would like to submit a news or action item, email email@example.com.
+If you are interested in writing for CMP or would like to submit a news or action item, email me.

 CMP is honored and humbled to host the Criminal Injustice series.
 The Criminal Injustice series aims to raise consciousness regarding the inequities in the criminal justice system and is published every Wednesday at 6pm CST.
-Nancy A. Heitzeg is the Editor of CI.
+Nancy A. Heitzeg and Kay Whitlock are the Editors of CI.
 Please be sure to visit us Wednesday evenings to participate during the [asynchronous] online discussion in the comment thread facilitated by Nancy Heitzeg and Kay Whitlock.
 Various writers addressing issues prevalent in the prison industrial complex are featured each week.

 Critical Mass Progress is guided by core foundational principles: